NerdWalletOSS/terraformpy/README.rst

     class RDSCluster(ResourceCollection):

-        # Defining attributes of your resource collection is like defining a Schematics model
+        # Defining attributes of your resource collection is like defining a Schematics Model, in fact the
+        # ResourceCollection class is just a specialized subclass of the Schematics Model class.
+        #
         # Each attribute becomes a field on the collection, and can be provided as a keyword when constructing
         # an instance of your collection.
         #